the-sett/elm-auth-aws/README.md

 Cognito can respond to an authentication attempt with a set of challenges that need to be completed in order to succesfully authenticate.
 For example, a new account may be forced to set up a new password on the first logon.

 The `CongitoAPI` provides functions for responding to such challenges, and the `Challenge` type lists all of the supported challenges.

+# Issues

+It does not seem possible to authenticate and get back custom scopes in the access token.
+The only scope given back when using the implicit flow through the Cognito API seems to be `aws.cognito.signin.user.admin`, whether you ask for it or not.
+An OAuth flow through either the hosted UI or a third party provider seems to be necessary to get custom scopes.

+It would be nice to do Oauth flows through third parties anyway.
+This seems sufficiently different that it would exist as a separate auth module in this package.

+To have a custom UI and make use of custom scopes, it seems necessary to implement your own auth server that support the OAuth flows through OpenIDConnect.